-The organisation's short and long term objective is to ensure the sustainability of farming and rural communities before, during and after natural disasters.
-Rural Aid has adopted the following strategies to achieve this objective:
+The organisation's short and long-term objective is to ensure farmers and rural communities are supported before, during and after natural disasters.
+To achieve this objective, Rural Aid has developed and implemented our Theory of Change (ToC) in collaboration with the Social Impact Hub, to measure the outcomes of our programs and the impact they make.